influxdata/docs-v2/content/influxdb/cloud/write-data/developer-tools/line-protocol.md

      - [*timestamp*](/influxdb/cloud/reference/syntax/line-protocol/#timestamp)
 2. Click **Data** in your left navigation bar.
 3. Select **Line Protocol** and choose your bucket.
 4. Select your **Precision** in the dropdown menu.
-By default, the precision is set to nanosections.
+By default, the precision is set to nanoseconds.
 5. Do one of the following:
    - Upload your line protocol file.
    - Write your line protocol manually, and then click **Submit**.